technicalhat/drinktober-hugo/content/posts/2019/day-6-honk.md

 video = ""

 +++
 For the 6th of [#Drinktober](https://www.facebook.com/hashtag/drinktober?source=feed_text&epa=HASHTAG), I thought I'd have a nice quite drink in the village.
-Unluckily for me, my plans were disrupted by this Mad Goose!
+Unluckily for me, my plans were disrupted by the arrival of this Mad Goose!